Estate Planning Lawyer in Phoenix, AZ

 Trust Funds as Income

-If you have established a trust as an estate planning tool, you are already aware of the many benefits in doing so, including the anticipated tax savings for your heirs.
+If you have established a trust as an estate planning tool, you are already aware of the many benefits of doing so, including the anticipated tax savings for your heirs.
 However, if you will be receiving money from that trust, then you must report that income to the divorce court judge prior to them making a ruling on child support.
 This is true whether you receive a monthly payout from the trust, or whether you will receive an annual lump sum payment.

 Conversely, if the person who is the recipient of the child support receives trust funds, those funds will be taken into consideration by the Judge.
 In this way, the person who pays the child support may have to pay less.